recommenders-team/recommenders/CONTRIBUTING.md

 * Minimize dependencies.
 Around 80% of the issues in the repo are related to dependencies.
 * Prioritize PyTorch over TensorFlow.
-* Avoid GPL and other viral licenses.
+* Avoid adding code with GPL and other viral licenses.
 Prioritize MIT, Apache, and other permissive licenses.

 ## Coding Guidelines